Shopify Plus Checkout CRO: Extensibility Audit Guide

 Migrating to Shopify Checkout Extensibility often triggers unexpected conversion drops due to poorly configured UI extensions and tracking scripts.
 This guide provides a highly actionable audit and optimization framework to restore your checkout velocity and maximize transaction values.

-Why Checkout Extensibility Requires a New Approach to Shopify CRO Audits
+Why Checkout Extensibility Requires a New Approach to Shopify Plus CRO

 Mapping the Migration: Identifying and Preventing Post-Upgrade Conversion Drops

 Most post-migration conversion drops occur because merchants attempt to replicate their legacy checkout design exactly, rather than redesigning for the new architecture.
-When planning your transition, utilizing a dedicated Shopify Migration Service ensures your custom logic translates cleanly into native extensible components.
+When planning your transition, utilizing a dedicated migration framework ensures your custom logic translates cleanly into native extensible components.
+To learn more about the transition, consult the official Checkout Extensibility documentation.

 Optimizing Checkout UI Extensions: Placement Rules for Upsells and Trust Badges